ITNerdbox/misc/README.md

-# Misc files
+# Misc files & Notes

-The files here are used by external tools for information gathering purposes.
+Used either for use with tools or as documentation in order to fine tune security testing systems.